blumixid/docs/pricing/index.md

 <dt>Four 256 MB Node.js runtime instances</dt>
 <dd>{{site.data.keyword.Bluemix_notm}} charges for a runtime by GB-hours.
 The number of GB used per month is <code>4 x 256 = 1024 MB or 1 GB per month</code>.
 Assume that there are <code>24 x 30 = 720 hours in a month</code>, so the application is charged for <code>1 x 720 = 720 GB-hours</code>.
 <p>
 375 GB-hours are included in a free allowance per month, shared across all {{site.data.keyword.Bluemix_notm}} runtimes.
-So the total cost for the runtime is <code>$0.07 x (720-375) = $24.15</code>.</p></dd>
+So the total cost for the runtime is <code>0.07 x (720-375) = 24.15</code>.</p></dd>

 <dt>Two Auto-Scaling policies (processor and memory)</dt>
 <dd>The Auto-Scaling policies are free of charge.</dd>

 <dt>2 GB per month Data Cache</dt>
 <dd>The 50 MB plan that is provided by the Data Cache service is free of charge.
 However, the free plan would not cover your projected use of 2 GB per month.
 The three paid plans for Data Cache cost a set amount for a specific amount of space, regardless of how much space you actually use.
 Therefore, you want to choose the minimum plan that meets your projected use, which is the standard plan of 5 GB.
-The total cost is $155 per month.</dd>
+The total cost is 155 CNY per month.</dd>

 <dt>150 GB per month NoSQL database</dt>
 <dd>The IBM Cloudant NoSQL DB for {{site.data.keyword.Bluemix_notm}} service charges are based on data storage and the ability to access that data by different API methods.
 The <strong>PUT</strong> and <strong>POST</strong> commands are considered as heavy API calls, but <strong>GET</strong> commands are considered as light API calls.